Last Updated on March 17, 2021 by

 Final Thoughts – Rounding It Up!

 The bottom line is that Fujikawa is an American, who weighed just one pound and 15 ounces having been born 12 weeks premature.
 At his birth, the doctor gave him a 50-59 chance of survival.
-His small stature doesn’t deter him from coming to be one of the most triumphant amateur golfers at the PGA Tour.
+His small stature doesn’t deter him from becoming one of the most triumphant amateur golfers at the PGA Tour.
 We’ve come to the final chapter of this informative article.
 We hope you were able to find resources in your quest to know the shortest PGA golfers.
 Please do not hesitate to contact us for questions or comments.
 Thanks!